Electric Vehicle Charging Installations

 I.S.
 10101 & BS 7671 EVSE Installations

-Electric Vehicle Charging Equipment InstallationWalsh Electrical Services supply and install Electric Vehicle Supply Equipment (EVSE), i.e. electric vehicle charging points and related aspects of the electrical installation.
+Walsh Electrical Services supply and install Electric Vehicle Supply Equipment (EVSE), i.e. electric vehicle charging points and related aspects of the electrical installation.
+(EVSEs are often incorrectly referred to as "chargers".)
 We will also notify the DNO/DSO where required, and provide certification and risk assessments as per the requirements of the Wiring Rules or Wiring Regulations.
 Installations are carried out strictly in accordance with Irish Standard 10101 or British Standard 7671 (as appropriate) and also the IET Code of Practice for Electric Vehicle Charging Equipment Installation (5th Edition).
-Our understanding and experience of electric vehicle charging installations is unrivalled – in fact we even operate an all-electric van (as featured on the eFIXX Electricians' channel on the Electrical News Weekly of 13/11/23)!
+Our understanding and experience of electric vehicle charging installations is unrivalled – in fact we even operate an all-electric (100% electric) van (as featured on the eFIXX Electricians' channel on the Electrical News Weekly of 13/11/23)!

-We can also provide load curtailment such as Dynamic Load Management (DLM) – sometimes referred to as either Automatic Load Management or Active Load Management (ALM) – and load balancing solutions where required, including load monitoring with current transformers (CTs).
+We can also provide load curtailment solutions such as Dynamic Load Management (DLM) – sometimes referred to as either Automatic Load Management or Active Load Management (ALM) – and load balancing where required, including load monitoring with current transformers (CTs).
 This load balancing technology will ensure that any electric vehicle (EV) charging station shall not exceed a safe load for your installation, nor shall it risk rupturing the DNO/DSO supply fuse.
 This load control is also important where heavy loads such as an electric shower or heat pumps are in use during charging of an EV such as an electric car, electric van or electric bus.
 Load balancing may also be required where you have multiple EVSE installations.
 For chargepoints which are not capable of load management we can provide priority changeover units.
 These can charge Battery Electric Vehicles (BEVs) and Plug-in Hybrid Electric Vehicles (PHEVs).

-Any extension, addition or alteration to the existing installation must comply with the Rules (I.S.
+Any extension, addition or alteration to an existing electrical installation must comply with the Rules (I.S.
 10101) or Regulations (BS 7671) as appropriate.
 Furthermore the new work must not impair the safety of the existing installation, nor may the new installation be impaired by the existing installation.
 The rating and condition of existing equipment must also be adequate for the altered circumstances.
 Earthing, neutralising and bonding arrangements also must be adequate.
 Meter tails must be of sufficient cross-sectional area (and must comply with the ESB's or NIE's requirements).
 Should this not be the case then remedial works to the installation will be required before the EVSE installation can take place, and at additional cost.
 (These works are ineligible for SEAI grant support.)
 For this reason we will attempt to survey the installation as best as possible in advance of installation.
 We may request photographs to this end if a site visit is impracticable.

 Both single phase (up to 7.4kW) and three-phase (up to 22kW) Mode 3 AC installations are expertly covered, with both Type 2 and Type 1 equipment catered for.
 (N.B.
 Three-phase charging is only possible with a Type 2 connector, and not with Type 1.)
 Both tethered and untethered (socketed) chargepoints are available.
 Where required these can be mounted on a pedestal (i.e. post).
 Mode 4 DC rapid charging with CCS and/or CHAdeMO outlets can also be supplied and fitted where required.

-SEAI EV Home Charger Grant & Accelerated Capital Allowance (ACA)EO Genius
+SEAI EV Home Charger Grant & Accelerated Capital Allowance (ACA)

 Domestic installations within the 26-Counties may qualify for a €300 grant towards the equipment and installation costs from the Sustainable Energy Authority of Ireland (SEAI).
 Click here for information about the SEAI home charger grant.
 You will receive the RECI (Safe Electric) Completion Certificate for the works along with the Test Record Sheet, and these will also be forwarded to RECI.
 This will be verified by the SEAI.
 No work may commence before the start date on your Letter of Offer from SEAI, otherwise this expenditure will be deemed ineligible and you will not receive grant support for it.